Woolverine94/biniou/README.md

     - Add support for Chatbot models [anthracite-org/magnum-v4-9b-gguf](https://hf.co/anthracite-org/magnum-v4-9b-gguf) and [bartowski/Ministral-8B-Instruct-2410-GGUF](https://hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF).
     - Add support for SDXL LoRA model [KappaNeuro/moebius-jean-giraud-style](https://hf.co/KappaNeuro/moebius-jean-giraud-style).

   * 🆕 **2024-10-25** : 🔥 ***Support for Freepik/flux.1-lite-8B-alpha*** 🔥 > Finally ! biniou is now supporting a Flux model \o/ !!!
 Like SD 3.5, it will require a lot of RAM (64GB) for CPU-only inference, and would be incredibly slow, but gives awesome results.
-Support of LoRA models for Flux is also added by this update, and I definitely recommend to use the 8-steps HyperSD LoRA model to accelerate your inferences.
+Support for LoRA models in Flux is also added by this update, and I definitely recommend to use the 8-steps HyperSD LoRA model to accelerate your inferences.

   * 🆕 **2024-10-24** : 🔥 ***Support for StableDiffusion-3.5-Large-Turbo*** 🔥 > The last update add support for the latest family of Stable Diffusion models : 3.5 Large.
 Only the turbo flavor is currently supported.
 Please note that this monster will require at least 64GB RAM for CPU-only inference, and would be very slow, but highly qualitative.
 Next update should  (finally) bring support for Flux ! 😀